Sabira Merchant: Career

 She later became a trainer and was very successful.
 She played the enchantress, Madame Manaeksha, in the BBC production Six steps to happiness.
-She has trained famous celebrities like Priyanka Chopra, Lara Dutta and many more on international beauty pageants.
+She has trained celebrities like Priyanka Chopra, Lara Dutta, Diana Hayden, Akshata Prabhu, Yukta Mookhey and many more on international beauty pageants.

 Her memoir, A Full Life, was published in 2022.

 She is also featured in the documentary "The world before her", as she is training young women for Miss India pageant.